CLRX/CLRX-mirror/doc/GcnInstrsSop2.md

 Opcode: 41 (0x29) for GCN 1.0/1.1; 39 (0x27) for GCN 1.2
 Syntax: S_BFE_U64 SDST(2), SSRC0(2), SSRC1
-Description: Extracts bits in SSRC0 from range (SSRC1&63) with length ((SSRC1>>16)&0x7f).
+Description: Extracts bits in SSRC0 from range (SSRC1&63) with length ((SSRC1>>16)&0x7f), and store result to SDST.
 If result is non-zero store 1 to SCC, otherwise store 0 to SCC.
 SDST, SSRC0 are 64-bit, SSRC1 is 32-bit.
 Operation:
 ```